Or download our app "Guided Lessons by Education.com" on your device's app store.

-- Under the section titled “Main Idea,” ask the students what they think the main idea was.
+- Under the section titled “Main Idea,” and ask the students what they think the main idea was.
 Have them pair-share with a partner and then share out.
-Record on the worksheet,
+Record answers on the worksheet.

 - Open the pages you read and ask students which text features they notice on the page, remind students the names of key text features (caption, photo/illustration, titles, headings, diagram, etc.) as needed.